SumoLogic/sumologic-documentation/docs/integrations/webhooks/postman.md

 Configure the webhook integration in Postman to connect to your Sumo Logic HTTP Source.
 Once configured, it will be triggered each time the events occur within your Postman account.

-Follow the below steps to configure the Postman Webhook:
+Follow the below steps to configure the Postman webhook:

 1. Sign in to your [Postman account](https://identity.getpostman.com/login?continue=https%3A%2F%2Fgo.postman.co%2Fbuild).
 1. On the home page, click on the **Integrations** tab from the left sidebar.